 Deaths of Shelter Residents

-Deaths of shelter residents are submitted by TSSS on a quarterly basis and included in the data presented in the Deaths of People Experiencing Homelessness Dashboard.
+Deaths of shelter residents are submitted by TSSS on a quarterly basis and included in the Deaths of People Experiencing Homelessness Dashboard.

 Related Action Plans